kallisons/P50DepthAnalysis_v1.0/README.md

 -------------------------------
 #### Running the analysis code
 -------------------------------
 The analysis to calculate P<sub>50</sub> depth is run in NOAA Ferret using shell scripts in the ShellScripts folder.
 P<sub>50</sub> at 10 m depth and &Delta;H values to be analyzed can be added or changed at the top of the P50Depth_ABC.sh, P50Depth.sh, and P50Depth_geostats.sh files.
 The output from the shell scripts will be put in the Results folder.
 The commands assume that the current directory is the P50DepthAnalysis_v1.0 folder.
-P50Depth.sh produces 1.5 GB of results.

 Commands to run shell scripts: